So, you've stumbled across Dungeon Crawl Stone Soup. I hope you're ready to die a lot.

 Monsters can have spells or abilities with the major difference between the two being that they interact differently with silence and antimagic.
 Pressing the corresponding letter will give a description.
 If a spell is a targeted hex, the chance of it affecting you will be shown in brackets.
 Adding additional MR will lower the hex chances and vice versa.

 Some monsters can have multiple sets of spells which will all be displayed until you see them casting something.
-The game will narrow down the possibilities for you automatically based on a process of elimination with the information you've gained from watching.
+The game will narrow down the possibilities for you automatically based on a process of elimination with the information you've gained.

 It's possible to find some information about most monsters, spells, items and features in the game.